cristival23/Recipe-Test-Case-Samples/README.md

 # Recipe-Test-Case-Samples

-Below are some Test Case samples that I wrote while working on previous projects.
+Below are some Test Case samples that I wrote for fun.

 -----------------

-**Title:**	Test login with correct credentials
+**Title:**	Test de pasta recipe

 **Description:**
-Check if the login works when a person uses a correct user/pass.
+Check if the pasta recipe it's delicious.

 **Steps to Reproduce:**
 1. Go to  Auchan and buy: good parmesan, Pinot Grigio wine from Purcari, smoked bacon from France, tagliatelle pasta, brown mushrooms and good mascarpone